jaanli/jaan.io/_posts/articles/2016-07-18-what-is-variational-autoencoder-vae-tutorial.md

 $$ p(z \vert x) = \frac{p(x \vert z)p(z)}{p(x)}. $$

 Examine the denominator $$ p(x) $$.
-This is called the evidence, and we can calculate it by marginalizing out the latent variables: $$ p(x) = \int p(x, z) p(z) dz $$.
+This is called the evidence, and we can calculate it by marginalizing out the latent variables: $$ p(x) = \int p(x \vert z) p(z) dz $$.
 Unfortunately, this integral requires exponential time to compute as it needs to be evaluated over all configurations of latent variables.
 We therefore need to approximate this posterior distribution.

 Variational inference approximates the posterior with a family of distributions $$ q_\lambda(z \vert x) $$.
 The variational parameter $$ \lambda $$ indexes the family of distributions.
 For example, if $$ q $$ were Gaussian, it would be the mean and variance of the latent variables for each datapoint $$ \lambda_{x_i} = (\mu_{x_i}, \sigma^2_{x_i})) $$.